GENERAL CHEMISTRY.

 The covalent bonds developed due to mutual sharing of more than one pairs of electrons are termed as multiple covalent bond.

-The multiple covalent bonds are:-
+The multiple covalent bonds

 (i) Double covalent bond